Most ERP implementations fail before they start.

 Map your current processes in detail.
 How do orders flow from sales to fulfillment?
 How does inventory move through your system?
 What triggers purchase orders, and who approves them?
 Document every step, every handoff, every approval required.

 Don’t document how processes should work according to your org chart.
-Document how they actually work, including workarounds, manual interventions, and the Excel spreadsheets that somehow became mission-critical business systems.
+Document how they actually work—including workarounds, manual interventions, and the Excel spreadsheets that somehow became mission-critical business systems.

-Interview people who do the work daily.
+Interview the people who do the work daily.
 They understand nuances that executives miss—the vendor who requires special handling, the product category with unusual inventory requirements, the customer segment that needs custom invoicing.

 Identify pain points specifically.
 “Our system is slow” isn’t useful.
 “Order entry requires entering customer information in three separate screens, and the system doesn’t validate addresses, so we fix shipping errors constantly,” gives you something concrete to evaluate against potential solutions.